Iguana Cave Anguilla: Hiking to Another Caribbean Misnomer

 As I walked, a small salt pond came and went on the left, then an old well on the right.
-The seagrapes that mark the entrance to the path soon gave way to a forest of thin trees making a sparse living on the nutrient-poor sands.
-Hermit crabs as tiny as a dime and as massive as softballs scurried along the path.
+The sea grapes that mark the entrance to the path soon gave way to a forest of thin trees making a meager living on the nutrient-poor sands — hermit crabs as tiny as a dime and as massive as softballs scurried along the path.

-In fact, animal life was all around.
-A whole playlist of Caribbean bird songs drifted from the trees, butterflies floated amongst the branches and I thought, just maybe, that I’d glimpsed an iguana through the trees — the first of many, I hoped.
+Animal life was all around.
+A whole playlist of Caribbean bird songs drifted from the trees, butterflies floated amongst the branches, and I thought, just maybe, that I’d glimpsed an iguana through the trees — the first of many, I hoped.
 I imagined he was making his way back to all his friends in the cave after a nice, morning bath down by the beach.

-Continuing on, my directions informed me to hang a right at the first fork.
-This path led to some rough stairs strewn across the path and some rather steep going.
+Continuing, my directions informed me to hang a right at the first fork.
+This path led to some rough stairs strewn across the track and some rather steep going.

 At the top of the “staircase,” the canopy opened up.
-Small trees were quickly replaced by large cacti.
-Though they crowded the path, luckily, they never encroached to the point that they clawed at me as I passed.
+Small trees were quickly replaced by giant cacti.
+Though they crowded the path, luckily, they never invaded to the point that they clawed at me as I passed.